 We have compiled a list with a few descriptions of the challenges to convince you on which language you might consider studying.
 It is categorized accordingly depending on its difficulty level so you can anticipate the time you need to devote in.

 Category I: 23-24 weeks (570-600 hours)

 French is the official language of 29 countries and is spoken by roughly 200 million speakers all over the world.
 It has made a solid mark throughout history as a language choice in commerce, diplomacy, literature and scientific standards.
 Bloomberg Businessweek also quoted French as one of the top three useful languages in the business field.
 Lastly, French is considered in the top 10 most powerful languages in the world.

 The first struggle for beginners is perfecting or, even just pronouncing the nasal ‘r’ primarily because we do not use it to make a sound.
 Next is the French ‘u’, which will be the bane of your studies.
 Spelling will be another thing for there are letters or words which are dropped or unpronounced.
 And I am not even getting started with the conjugations!

 Italian is considered as a native language by 65 million speakers and 14 million as a second language.
-It is another language with Latin roots is profoundly associated to the world of arts.
-If you are one of the strong patrons of the art, or considering to work in such field, then this is the language for you.
+It is another language with Latin roots is profoundly associated with the world of arts.
+If you are one of the strong patrons of the art or considering to work in such field, then this is the language for you.